93 Travellers

 FIFA WC 2026 Qualifier: Football team training camp commences

-He said such unique treasures needs to be promoted through digital technology to attract archaeology lovers from world besides bolstering economy of the Chitral, Dir and other districts of Malakand division.
+He said such unique treasures needs to be promoted through digital technology to attract archaeology lovers from world besides bolstering economy of the Chitral, Dir and other districts of Malakand division.were a beautiful valleys of Chitral, awaiting KP government patronage to build its infrastructure imperative to promote archaeology, ecotourism and adventure sports in Chitral district.

 “Kalasha Museum and Madaklast Valley carried a unique tourism, archaeological and cultural significance that always remained centre of attraction for tourists due to its nearby three famous historic valleys and famous Kalash culture,” said Bakhtzada Khan, senior research officer of Archaeology Department while talking to APP.